bergesinstitute/graf-method/book-3-unit-3.md

 *Fui a casa de Juan, pero Juan no estaba allí.* (I went to Juan's house, but Juan wasn't there.)

-Pero podemos usar las versiones en pretérito perfecto cuando queremos hacer un uso temporal específico:
+Pero podemos usar las versiones en pretérito perfecto cuando queremos hacer un uso temporal específico.

+💂 But we can use the preterite versions when we want to make a specific temporal use.

 *De 1999 a 2003 yo fui abogado.*